How Solar Power Works In Canada

 Solar panel efficiency.
 The real number that you’re looking for is the solar panel efficiency.
 This number takes into account the efficiency of all cells within the panel, the spacing between them, and the internal resistance of the panel itself.
 The solar panel efficiency rating (also called the ‘module efficiency’) is the true % of light that’s converted into DC power.

 All solar panels will lose some of their capacity to produce power over time as the silicon-based molecules within the cells naturally degrade.
-Typically, power output in will decrease between 0.75% and 0.25% per year.
-However, manufacturers will typically state degradation over a 25 year time-frame.
+Typically, power output will decrease between 0.75% and 0.25% per year.
+Manufacturers often state this degradation over a 25 year time-frame as indicated by their warranty.

 For example, after 25 years SunPower solar panels are guaranteed to produce 92% of the power that they produced on day one.
 This would be equivalent to 0.32% yearly degradation [(100% – 92%) / 25 years].